ncondo/CarND-Advanced-Lane-Lines/README.md

 5. image_generator.py
     * Contains code to generate images with lane boundaries applied to the test images from a dashcam.
     * `python image_generator.py` will save the output images in the output_images folder.

+## Solution

+### Overview

+The steps taken to complete this project are as follows:

+* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+* Apply a distortion correction to raw images.
+* Use color transforms and gradients to create a thresholded binary image.
+* Apply a perspective transform to rectify binary image ("birds-eye view").
+* Detect lane pixels and fit to find the lane boundary.
+* Determine the curvature of the lane and vehicle position with respect to center.
+* Warp the detected lane boundaries back onto the original image.
+* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+### Camera Calibration